2009–10 Summit League men's basketball season: Player of the week award

-The following table lists each of The Summit League's players of the week award winners (number of weeks won in parenthesis):
+The following table lists each of The Summit League's players of the week award winners (number of weeks won in parentheses):

 Post-season

-The conference tournament will take place in Sioux Falls Arena in Sioux Falls, South Dakota from March 6 through March 9, 2010.
-This is the second year the conference tournament will take place in Sioux Falls and is under contract to continue to host the tournament through 2012.
+The conference tournament took place in Sioux Falls Arena in Sioux Falls, South Dakota from March 6 through March 9, 2010.
+This was the second year the conference tournament took place in Sioux Falls and was under contract to continue to host the tournament through 2012.